cloudblog004/fantasticfoodies/content/en/posts/1990-step-by-step-guide-to-make-award-winning-finger-sandwiches.md

 1. Take white and brown bread slices, slightly trim sides.
 Cut slices lengthwise in 3 portions.
 Pair a stack of 3 or 4 as you like.
 Moist slightly slices with pineapple juice, lemon juice or dash of honey.
 1. Plain boil chicken and shred it finely.
 Mix mayo, salt,periperi seasoning, spring onion, mustard,blackpeepper, honey.form a spread.
 Take a finger slice,spread the filling evenly on it.
 Spread to as many as u need.
 1. In boil mash potato mix salt, coriander, blackpepper powder.
 Mix well.no lumps.spread on finger slices evenly as many as u need.take finger slice and spread periperi or ketchup.
 Place chop vegies of choice like bellpeppers, tomato, pineapple, cucumber.
-Stack the 3 fingers one over each other &amp; press slightly to join.
+Stack the 3 fingers one over each other & press slightly to join.
 1. Cut circles out of bread slices or squares.
 Evenly press spreads on them.
 Stack in 3 or 4.
 Top with cucumber, pineapple, olives with help of toothpik.enjoy with Tea and Cookpad.
 1. Ready to serve and ENJOY!